Logging#

 Logging examples#

-Once you have selected your tenant and clicked on the Discover icon, you will find a menu on the left-hand side that lets you interract with the logs.
+Once you have selected your tenant and clicked on the Discover icon, you will find a menu on the left-hand side that lets you interact with the logs.

 Choose the index pattern corresponding to the logs you want to browse for your specific project.